The Chortau Dual Dash Cam is a budget-friendly camera that offers great quality at an affordable price.

 Rear Chortau Dual Dash Cam Quality

-The rear Chortau dual dash cam is not as impressive as the front, but still functional.
+The rear Chortau dash cam is not as impressive as the front, but still functional.
 It’s both a rear dash cam and a backup camera with night vision.
 However, the image quality at night is still blurry and there’s a lot of glare from streetlights and headlamps.

 This doesn’t make the rear camera footage unusable to establish blame in the event of a road traffic accident but you won’t be able to rely on it for detail.